CodeWithTai/Data-Analyst/README.md

 ## 💡 Key Insights

-- **Demand ≠ pay.** The correlation between skill frequency and salary is close to zero (r ≈ 0.04).
-Being everywhere (like Python) doesn't mean being paid a premium for it.
+> **The headline finding:** demand and pay are nearly uncorrelated (r ≈ 0.04).
+Being everywhere (like Python) doesn't mean being paid a premium for it — and being rare doesn't hurt if the skill is specialized enough.

+- **Demand ≠ pay.** The correlation between skill frequency and salary is close to zero.
+Chasing the most-listed skill on job boards won't necessarily chase the highest salary.
 - **Specialization pays.** Every skill in the top-10 highest-paying list (System Design, Prompt Engineering, RAG, LLM Fine-tuning, MLOps...) is a specialized, LLM-era skill — none of them crack the top-10 *most common* list.
 - **Volume leader ≠ pay leader, except once.** LLM Engineer is the rare case where the most-posted role is also the highest-paid — most other high-volume roles (Prompt Engineer, Robotics Engineer) pay well below the top tier.
 - **LLM-specific roles pay more on average** — jobs flagged `is_llm_role` average **$207,746** vs. **$191,309** for non-LLM roles, a premium of roughly $16K.